BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- No man is free who is not master of himself. – Epictetus
+ Not everything that weighs you down is yours to carry. – Unknown